Chatham Fire Department

 – The newer materials used to pre-treat the roads during the winter months aggressively attack these materials degrading the structural integrity of those items constructed of aluminum and plain steel.

-– Even with an aggressive washing regimen the pre-treat materials are impossible to remove inaccessible areas e.g., between the frame rails, between the springs etc. causing unseen damage
+– Even with an aggressive washing regimen the pre-treat materials are impossible to remove inaccessible areas e.g., between the frame rails, between the springs etc. causing unseen damage - Water Tank

 – The water tank is constructed of untreated steel.
 As with any item constructed of steel, prolonged contact with water will cause corrosion.
 As this vehicle is 28 years old the chances for leakage from welds or thinning of the materials increase.